Halifax Pride draws ire over proposed “pinkwashing” motion

 The idea is being brought forward by the Queer Arabs of Halifax (QAH) in response to the presence of Tel Aviv tourism materials at the Atlantic Jewish Council’s (AJC) table during Pride’s yearly community fair.
 The “Size Doesn’t Matter” campaign is run by the Canadian Centre for Israel and Jewish Affairs (CIJA) in Ottawa.
 The AJC provides the table at Pride, and CIJA provides the promotional materials.

 This past summer, the QAH submitted a letter to Pride’s board expressing its concern with the campaign materials, given the Israeli government’s international human rights record against the Palestinian people.
-That letter was accompanied with a petition signed by 500 individuals and organizations—including the Nova Scotia Rainbow Action Project (NSRAP), South House and the Rainbow Refugee Association of Nova Scotia.
+That letter was accompanied with a petition from the Nova Scotia Rainbow Action Project (NSRAP) that was signed by 500 individuals and organizations—including South House and the Rainbow Refugee Association of Nova Scotia.

 On its website, the NSRAP stresses the request to remove the “Size Doesn’t Matter” materials is not a motion against the State of Israel, Judaism or the AJC, but against foreign governments funding local lobbyists to do PR at Pride.